Methodology

 Is a backtest useless for evaluating a trading strategy?

-No - a backtest can be a genuinely useful research tool that suggests whether an idea is worth investigating.
-The issue is treating it as proof rather than a hypothesis.
-It is most credible when it includes realistic fees and slippage, avoids look-ahead bias, and is later confirmed by live, timestamped results.
+No — a backtest can be a useful research tool that indicates whether an idea is worth investigating.
+The issue is treating it as proof rather than hypothesis.
+It becomes most credible when it includes realistic fees and slippage, explicitly avoids look-ahead bias, and is subsequently confirmed by live, timestamped results published in real time.

 Why are my live results worse than the backtested results I was shown?

-The most common reasons are ignored trading costs, slippage between the signalled price and your actual fill, overfitting to past data, and the real-time psychology of hesitating, moving stops, or taking profits early.
-Each factor tends to push live performance below the historical curve.
-This is normal and expected, which is why verified live results matter more than backtests.
+The most common reasons are ignored trading costs, slippage between the signalled price and your actual fill, overfitting to past data, and real-time responses such as hesitating on signals or adjusting stops.
+Each factor tends to move live performance below the historical curve.
+This divergence is well-understood and expected, which is why verified live results matter more than any simulation.

 What is look-ahead bias in simple terms?

-Look-ahead bias happens when a backtest uses information that would not have been available at the moment a decision was actually made - for example, acting on a day's high or close before that day has finished.
-It makes a strategy look far smarter than it could have been in real time.
-It is one of the most common ways historical results get inflated.
+Look-ahead bias occurs when a backtest uses information that would not have been available at the moment a decision was actually made — for example, acting on a daily close before that day has ended.
+It makes a strategy appear to have anticipated things it could not have known at the time, artificially inflating the historical results.

 How can I verify that a signal provider’s results are real?

-Look for timestamped signals published before the outcome was known, a complete record that includes losing trades and weak periods, and ideally independent or auditable verification.
-Be cautious of polished equity curves with no dates, no losses, and no statement about fees.
-Remember that even genuine past performance does not guarantee future results.
+Ask for timestamped signals published before the outcome was known, a complete record that includes losing trades and weak periods, and ideally independent or auditable verification.
+Ask specifically for a list of every signal posted with the exact time and price at the time of posting.
+Be cautious of polished equity curves with no dates, no losses, and no stated assumptions.
+Past performance does not guarantee future results.

 Does a good backtest mean I will make money?

-No. A backtest describes the past under a set of assumptions; it cannot guarantee future outcomes, and live trading introduces costs, slippage, and emotional pressure that simulations omit.
-Trading carries real risk, results vary widely, and losses are likely for many traders, so only risk what you can afford to lose and use stop-losses and sensible position sizing.
+No. A backtest describes what would have happened under a set of assumptions; it cannot guarantee future outcomes.
+Live trading introduces costs, slippage, and real-time decision pressure that simulations omit.
+Trading carries genuine risk, results vary widely, and losses are likely for many traders — only risk what you can afford to lose and use appropriate position sizing and stop-losses.